battan40/Tainted_Tomatillos/README.md

 ## Description

-Do you need to know every detail about a movie that
+Do you need to know every detail about every movie that you want to see before you see it?
+Tainted Tomatillos is the app for you!

 ### Notable Features